-Creating directories
+Creating the primary modules

-We will create two directories in our application: product directory and customer directory.
-Each directory is a form with a TDBGrid grid and a toolbar with buttons.
-The business logic of working with a directory will be located in a separate DataModule that contains a TDataSource data source, a TFDQuery dataset, read and write TFDTransaction transactions.
+We will create two primary modules in our application: a product module and a customer module.
+Each primary dataset is displayed on a form with a TDBGrid grid and a toolbar with buttons.
+The business logic of working with a dataset will be located in a separate DataModule that contains a TDataSource data source, a TFDQuery dataset, read and write TFDTransaction transactions.

-Let us create the customer directory as an example of creating directories.
+Let us create the customer dataset as our example for creating datasets.

 Note

-The DataSource component is not seen because it is not on the form, but in the dCustomers module.
+The DataSource component is not visible because it is not on the form, but in the dCustomers module.

 Let us place the TFDQuery component in the dCustomers module and name it qryCustomers.
 This dataset will be specified in the DataSet property of the DataSource data source.
 We specify the trRead read-only transaction in the Transaction property, the trWritetransaction in the UpdateTransaction property and the connection located in the main data module in the Connection property.
 We specify the following query in the SQL property: